 They are cheap to make (1 kg of arrowhead is about S$2.30) with only two ingredients – arrowhead and oil.
 But I don’t want to kid you: making them IS a tedious process.
 You need to peel, air dry and deep fry.
 The process, excluding air drying time, took me about 2 hours.
 If you can get pass the hardship, I assure that you will be rewarded with the best tasting chips (my family calls them “enhanced potato chips”), without the awful recycled oil taste of the expensive store-bought ones.

-Do try out this recipe during the 15 days of the lunar new year season if you can still catch them selling at Giant supermarket of wet markets in Singapore.
+Do try out this recipe during the 15 days of the lunar new year season if you can still catch them selling at Giant supermarket and wet markets in Singapore.